pactus-project/pactus.org/website/_posts/2023-04-21-testnet-0-concluded.md

 The size of the blockchain is approximately 1 gigabyte.
 The maximum number of transactions recorded in a single block was 386**.
 With a block time of 10 seconds, we can confirm that Pactus blockchain can support up to 30 transactions per second (TPS), which is a reasonable number for TPS.
-Based on real-time statistics available at [realtps](https://realtps.net/), we can see that Pactus is among the top 10 blockchains in terms of TPS.

 At this point, the development team decided to **end the Testnet-0** and move on to the next one, Testnet-1.
 We are planning to run the Testnet-1 to prepare for the MainNet launch.